 Choose the Right Accommodations

 Staying on the resort property would be nice, but it’s very expensive.
 Sometimes the included perks are worth it though.
+Undercover Tourist also sells hotel packages where you can sometimes find a deal!

 For example, I’ve heard that one of the hotels within Universal Orlando Resort will include Express Passes for your whole family if you stay on their property.
 Depending on the size of your family this might be worth it.